yadt/yadtshell/man-yadtshell.md

 (Wildcards `*` and `?`, and ranges `[start..end]` allowed)

 ## COMMANDS

-status
+* status :
-:   Retrieves the actual state of all target hosts (see also https://github.com/yadt/yadtshell/wiki/Status-Information)
+Retrieves the actual state of all target hosts
+(see also https://github.com/yadt/yadtshell/wiki/Status-Information)

+* update [*HOSTS*] :
+Updates the specified hosts / all hosts by stopping related services and restarting them afterwards.
+Guarantees that all services will be running after a successful updates.

-start *SERVICES*
+* start *SERVICES* :
-:   Starts all specified *SERVICES*, regarding the correct order
+Starts all specified *SERVICES*, regarding the correct order

-stop *SERVICES*
+* stop *SERVICES* :
-:   Stops all specified *SERVICES*, regarding the correct order
+Stops all specified *SERVICES*, regarding the correct order

-info
+* info :
-:   Shows the last known state of the target, does not retrieve data from hosts
+Shows the last known state of the target, does not retrieve data from hosts

-ignore *SERVICES*
+* ignore *SERVICES* :
-:   ignores the specified services: all following actions will be skipped and its results are always successfull
+ignores the specified services all following actions will be skipped and its results are always successfull

+* updateartefact *ARTEFACTS* :
+updates the specified artefacts, but _disregarding any service dependencies_

+* lock *HOSTS* :
+Locks the host(s), ensuring that only you can perform operations on it.
+Needs a message option.

 ## OPTIONS
--n
+* -n :
-:   No operation: change nothing, just show what *would* be done (aka dryrun)
+No operation: change nothing, just show what *would* be done (aka dryrun)

+* -p *P-SPEC* :
+Runs eligible operations in parallel.
+See https://github.com/yadt/yadtshell/wiki/Wave-deployment-with-parallel-actions for more information.

 ## EXAMPLES

-yadtshell status
+* yadtshell status:
-:   retrieves the current state of your target
+retrieves the current state of your target

+* yadtshell stop service://*/* :
+stops all services

+* yadtshell update host://foo1 host://foo2 :
+updates both hosts

+* yadtshell updateartefact artefact://foo1/some-config :
+updates the package _some-config_ without regarding service dependencies

 ## SEE ALSO